samply/bridgehead/ccp/modules/dashboard.md

 ### Setup
-To enable the Dashboard module, set the ENABLE_DASHBOARD environment variable to true.
+To enable the Dashboard module, set the ENABLE_FHIR2SQL environment variable to true.
 The dashboard-setup.sh script will then start the fhir2sql and dashboard-db services, using the environment variables and volumes defined above.